 Each stage of the program requires you to pass certain criteria.
 Recent evidence has identified that criteria-based progression has shown both better results in rehabilitation and lower re-injury rates compared to time-based progressions.

-ACL injuries get expensive, once you factor in potential surgical costs, time off of work, doctors’ appointments, and specialist consults, it all adds up.
+Anterior cruciate ligament injuries get expensive, once you factor in potential surgical costs, time off of work, doctors’ appointments, and specialist consults, it all adds up.
 I genuinely believe my ACL rehabilitation package provides the best value for money in physiotherapy rehabilitation for the best results.

 As part of our ACL Rehabilitation package, you get everything you will need to go from start to finish.
 It encompasses everything including the following: